Garfield County School District RE-2 will Continue to Provide “Grab & Go” Meals

 Meals are being distributed by RE-2 School Buses, they will continue to be at Davidson Park, Cottonwood Park, Joyce Park and Centennial Park in Rifle.
 In Silt meals will be at Herons Nest.
 Burning Mountain Park, and Apple Tree Park continue to be the locations in New Castle.

-There will now be “Drive-Through” locations at Wamsley Elementary in Rifle, Cactus Valley Elementary in Rifle, and Elk Creek Elementary in New Castle.
+There will now be “Drive-Through” locations at Wamsley Elementary in Rifle, Cactus Valley Elementary in Silt, and Elk Creek Elementary in New Castle.
 Meals at the drive through locations will also be available from 11AM-12PM, Monday through Thursday.